Thinking of our own mortality can be scary and uncomfortable. So we tend to avoid discussing getting Life Insurance and Wills.

 You can create a Will online in less than 20 minutes from anywhere by answering some simple questions, and at an affordable price compared to using the services of a lawyer.

-Epilogue is currently available in only Ontario, Alberta and British Columbia, but they have plans to gradually roll-out their services to other provinces and territories by 2021.
+Epilogue is currently available in only Alberta, British Columbia, Manitoba, Ontario and Saskatchewan.
+But they have plans to gradually roll-out their services to other provinces and territories by 2021.

 Benefits of Epilogue Wills